taybluetooth/3rd-year-group-project/README.md

 ## Getting Started

 Clone the repository into your directory and navigate to the root of the folder.
 Install React and Node if you haven't already.
-Run npm install and then npm run dev to start the front and backend.
+Run the command `npm run full-build` which will build the front-end and start the server.
 ### Prerequisites

 You will need to have React, Node and other dependencies mentioned in the package-lock.json.

 ## Deployment

-'npm run dev' will start the server and react powered frontend.
+`npm run full-build` which will build the front-end and start the server.